dizhou-flow/dizhou-flow.github.io/_pages/hiking.md

 * Mount Rainier
 * Rocky Mountain

 3, B Tier (Worthy Detours): These parks are perfect for those traveling nearby and offer very good views or unique activities that justify a detour.
-While they might not command the awe of higher-tier parks, their beauty and recreational opportunities are significant enough to enhance any road trip or local adventure.
+While they might not inspire the same admiration as higher-tier parks, their beauty and recreational opportunities are significant enough to enhance any road trip or local adventure.

 * Sequoia
 * Pinnacles